-Visualization is regularly touted for its capacity to boost human visual performance, enabling users to more effectively perceive patterns in data.
-This capacity helps users to more rapidly carry out tasks such as assessing data quality, gaining awareness of data, and hypothesis formation.
-While most discussions of visualization focus on the data display, this article emphasizes visualization's second design component: interactive user controls to iteratively pose questions and then review, share and discuss their results.
+Visualization is touted for its capacity to leverage human visual performance, enabling users to effectively perceive patterns in data.
+This capacity helps users to more rapidly conduct exploratory analysis, form hypotheses, make insights, and communicate analysis findings.
+While most discussions of visualization focus on the data display, this article emphasizes visualization's second design component: interactive user controls to iteratively pose questions and then review, share and discuss the results.
 We propose a taxonomy of interactive dynamics for successful visual analytics systems.
-This 12-component taxonomy has three high-level categories: (1) data & view specification, (2) view manipulation, and (3) analysis process & provenance.
+This taxonomy has three high-level categories: (1) data & view specification, (2) view manipulation, and (3) analysis process & provenance.
 Our taxonomy covers issues such as visualization creation, query widgets, direct manipulation, multi-view coordination, analysis history and collaboration.
 The taxonomy is intended to assist reasoning about interactive analysis tools by designers, researchers, professional analysts, procurement officers, educators and students.
-Validating and refining this framework is a community project that proceeds by feedback, critique and refinement.
+Validating and evolving this taxonomy is a community project that proceeds by feedback, critique and refinement.